 - Trouble sleeping

 Your child should start to feel better in about 7 to 10 days.

 Colds don't need to be treated.
 They usually go away on their own after a few days.
 Antibiotics won't work because they kill bacteria, and in this case, viruses are to blame.

 You’ll naturally want to calm your baby's symptoms.
 But don't give over-the-counter cough and cold medicines to infants and toddlers.
 These products don't work well in kids under 6 years, and they can cause dangerous side effects in young children.
 The FDA advises against using them at all in children younger than 4.

 Spray saline and suck out mucus.
-If your baby has trouble breathing through a stuffed nose, spray a few drops of a saline (saltwater) solution into each nostril to loosen the mucus.
+If your baby has trouble breathing through a stuffed nose, spray a few drops of a saline (saltwater) solution (commonly available in pharmacies) into each nostril to loosen the mucus.
 Then use a bulb syringe to remove the mucus.
 Squeeze the bulb and then place the tip into your child's nostril.
 Release the bulb to gently suction out the mucus.
 Wash the tip of the syringe with soap and water after each use.
 If you make your own saline solution, use distilled water or boiled tap water.

 Turn on a humidifier.
 A cool-mist humidifier will add moisture to the air and keep your baby's nose from drying out.
 Wash out the machine after each use to prevent bacteria and mold buildup.

 If your child has croup, inhaling warm steam in the bathroom or exposure to cool air may help with the barky cough symptoms.